kaituo/sedge/README.md

 Installation
 ------------
 1. Download the binary.
 2. Change directory to the location where you would like *SEDGE* to be installed.
-We'll call this the SEDGEDIR directory.
+We'll call this location the SEDGEDIR directory.
 Move the .tar.gz archive binary to the SEDGEDIR directory.

 3. Unpack the tarball.

-    % tar zxvf sedge-binary-<version>.tar.gz
+    % tar zxvf sedge-binary-\<version\>.tar.gz

-*SEDGE* is installed in a directory called sedge-binary-<version> in the SEDGEDIR directory.
+*SEDGE* is installed in a directory called sedge-binary-\<version\>.tar.gz in the SEDGEDIR directory.
 4. You must install the JDK in your operating system.
 The Java 7 is recommended.
 5. Update the environment variable CLASSPATH and LD_LIBRARY_PATH.
 ```bash